What is Standard Template Library (STL) in C++

 2. Container classes store data and objects.

-Example: Vector can be used to create dynamic arrays of char, integer, float and other types.
+Example: Vector can be used to create dynamic arrays of char, integer, float, and other types.

 STL-Containers-in-C++